Goat Girl (album): Release

-The first track to be released from the album "Country Sleaze" was released on 20 September 2016.
+The first track to be released from the album, "Country Sleaze", was released on 20 September 2016.

 On 30 October 2017, Goat Girl announced the release of their second single "Cracker Drool".
 The single was produced by Dan Carey at his South London studio, while the music video was directed by CC Wade in Sussex, England.

-On 6 February 2018, the band announced the released of their debut album, along with the single "The Man".
+On 6 February 2018, the band announced the release of their debut album, along with the single "The Man".
 The band said of the album: "Simply put, it’s an album that comes from growing up in London and the first-hand experience of our city’s devolution.
 We wanted to think of it as this place seen not necessarily just through our eyes, but someone who can’t get past the abnormalities and strange happenings that exist in our city.
 We think this gives the freedom lyrically and musically to explore unspoken truths and emotions that we all as humans feel."